Photographing the Wedding Ceremony & Vows

 As the Bride Enters the Church or Venue

-There is usually a short time before the ceremony when the bridal party has arrived and gathers outside the door in readiness for the bride’s grand entrance.
-This is more usual at a church than register office but I love to take advantage and get some good shots of this.
+There is usually a short time before the ceremony when the bridal party arrives and gathers outside the door in readiness for the bride’s grand entrance.
+This is more usual at a church than at a register office, but I love to take advantage of it and get some good shots of it.

-The bridesmaid and couple organise themselves outside this London wedding venue room just before the ceremony.
+The bridesmaid and couple organise themselves outside the London wedding venue room just before the ceremony.

 Nothing quite matches the architecture of an old church.
 The bride and her father bring plenty of colour to this photo as they enter the nave for her wedding ceremony.